ngspipes/main/docs/DSL.md

 ###  A pipeline used on epidemiological surveillance

 In this section we present a pipeline used on epidemiological surveillance.
+The aim is to characterize bacterial strains through allelic profiles .
+When sequencing a bacterial strain by paired end methods with desired depth of coverage of 100x (in average each position in the genome will be covered by 100 reads), the output from the sequencer will be two FASTQ files containing the reads.
+Each read typically will have 90-250 nucleotides length, using Illumina technology.
+The first data processing step is to trim the reads for removing the adapters used in the sequencing process and any tags used to identify the experiment in a run.

+In de novo assembly, software such as Velvet is used to obtain a draft genome composed of contigs, longer DNA sequences resulting from assembling multiple reads.
+The draft genome can be compared to databases of gene alleles for multiple loci using BLAST.
+Given BLAST results we can create an allelic profile characterizing the strain.

 ```
 Pipeline "Github" "https://github.com/ngspipes/tools" {